ibm-js/dcolor/README.md

 ## Licensing

-This project is distributed by the Dojo Foundation and licensed under the ["New" BSD License](https://github.com/dojo/dojo/blob/master/LICENSE#L13-L41).
+This project is licensed under the ["New" BSD License](https://github.com/dojo/dojo/blob/master/LICENSE#L13-L41).
 All contributions require a [Dojo Foundation CLA](http://dojofoundation.org/about/claForm).

 ## Dependencies